 Adrian joined Watsi on March 26th, 2016.
 Two years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adrian's most recent donation traveled 1,900 miles to support Steevenson, a 21-year-old from Haiti, to fund heart surgery and hopes to continue with his education.
+Adrian's most recent donation traveled 8,800 miles to support Kosal, a 32-year-old husband and father from Cambodia, to fund surgery on his hand.

 Adrian has funded healthcare for 56 patients in 12 countries.